behzadmk1378/KNTU_WebGIS_Course_4041_A2/README.md

 4. **Access the application**
    - Open your browser and navigate to `http://localhost:8000`

-### No API Keys Needed!
+### API Keys Setup

-This project uses free services that don't require API keys:
-- **Nominatim**: No key required (please respect rate limits)
+**Geocoding API - Neshan Maps** 🇮🇷
+- Get your free API key from [Neshan Platform](https://platform.neshan.org/)
+- Free tier: 50,000 requests per month
+- Excellent for Iranian locations and Persian addresses
+- Add your key to `config.js`

+**Weather API - Open-Meteo** ✅
-- **Open-Meteo**: No key required
+- No API key required
+- Completely free with generous limits

-If you want to use APIs that require keys (Google Maps, OpenWeatherMap, etc.), simply edit `config.js` and add your keys there.
+If you want to use alternative APIs (Google Maps, OpenWeatherMap, etc.), simply edit `config.js` and add your keys there.

 ## 📖 Usage